tc39/proposal-record-tuple/tutorial/en.md

 };
 ```

-What we can do is create our state so it has a `fixed` Record and Tuple part and a `dynamic` part and reference from one ot the other:
+What we can do is modify our example so that it has a `fixed` Record and Tuple part and a `dynamic` part and reference one from the other.

 ```js
 const appState = {